jhrcook/100DaysOfSwift/README.md

 **Day 19 - June 23, 2019:** Still working on protocols (one more section left).
 Today I covered extending an already existing type to conform to a protocol, defining collection types as protocols, protocol inheritance, class-only protocols, protocol composition, checking for conformance, and optional requirements (which may be obvious from the oxymoronic name, seems to defeat the purpose of protocols).

+**Day 20 - June 24, 2019:** Finished protocols by learning how to extend them (and by relation, all of their conforming types).
+I then moved on to learning about generics including creating generic functions and generic types, and how to extend them and add type constrains.
+I started the section on using associated types in protocols.